Azure/Vector-Search-AI-Assistant/README.md

 ### Uploading New Sample Data

-To upload new data, or to extend the solution to ingest your own data, that will be processed by the change feed and then made available as context data for chat completions we recommend you use the [Cosmos DB Desktop Migration Tool](https://github.com/AzureCosmosDB/data-migration-desktop-tool) to copy your source data into the appropriate container within the deployed instance of Cosmos DB.
+To upload new data, or to extend the solution to ingest your own data that will be processed by the Change Feed and then made available as a context for chat completions, it's recommended to use the [Cosmos DB Desktop Migration Tool](https://github.com/AzureCosmosDB/data-migration-desktop-tool) to copy your source data into the appropriate container within the deployed instance of Cosmos DB.

 Open a PowerShell and run the following lines to download and extract `dmt.exe`:
 ```ps